 - Database Administrator

 They are responsible for organizing, managing, and using enormous quantities of data contained in databases.
 Successful businesses sometimes own vast quantities of web data.
 Database administrators are crucial for such organizations.
-You can learn SQL or Python if interested in entering this area.
+You can learn SQL or Python if you are interested in entering this area.

 - Quality Assurance (QA) Engineer